 In summer, visitors from Boston and beyond come to swim in its cool water and take the sun on its few narrow sand public beaches.
 There's a boat ramp for launching your boat, canoe or kayak.
 Internal combustion motors are not allowed, only quiet electric motors.

 Fires, alcoholic beverages and dogs are prohibited in Walden Pond State Reservation at all times.

 Access to the Park

-The state park's parking lots—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $15 per carload for others, in summer.
+The state park's parking lots—the only legal parking available within a mile of the pond—costs$8 per carload for vehicles with Massachusetts registration, $30 for cars registered in other states, in summer.
 Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.

 When the lots are full, the pond has reached its full visitor capacity, the parking lots are closed, cars are turned away, and no drop-off or walk-in visitors are allowed.

 Thoreau, a school teacher, surveyor, pencil-maker, writer, folk philosopher and social critic, moved from Concord to Walden in 1845 and lived here in a simple one-room cabin for two years, two months and two days.
 During his stay he basically founded the study known as ecology.